pydata/patsy/doc/expert-model-specification.rst

        ideally be a 1-d or 2-d array or :func:`Categorical` object, but this will be checked and converted as needed.

+In addition, factor objects should be pickleable/unpickleable, so as to allow models containing them to be pickled/unpickled.
+(Or, if for some reason your factor objects are *not* safely pickleable, you should consider giving them a `__getstate__` method which raises an error, so that any users which attempt to pickle a model containing your factors will get a clear failure immediately, instead of only later when they try to unpickle.)

 .. warning:: Do not store evaluation-related state in attributes of your factor object!
 The same factor object may appear in two totally different formulas, or if you have two